gary-rivera/100-days-of-code/log.md

 Day 0

 Tomorrow I begin 100 consecutive days of coding.
 As excited as I may be I'm still very nervous about the challenge.
 I think my first task will be improving my personal website.

+Fri Jun 18 16:36:55 PDT 2021
+Day 1

+Sheesh.
+This was tough to see my skills regressed so quickly.
+Set up for a simple react app and repo took me about 15 to 20 minutes and a lot reviewing how branches work.
+I've decided to treat this redesign as much as I can to what it would be like in an acutal coding work environement so habitually merging from master daily, notating significant changes during commits.

+All in all, I'm hpapy I'm doing this.